 Joe Haldeman – Angel of Light

 A story that is well written and has its moments, but overall feels a bit marginal.
-Man sells old pulp magazines to get a christmas gift for his kids, with the twist that in this future a religion that meshes Christianity and Islam exists.
+A man sells old pulp magazines to get a Christmas gift for his kids, with the twist that in this future a religion that meshes Christianity and Islam exists.

 Liz Williams – Ikiryoh